microsoft/vstest-docs/docs/report.md

 #### Syntax

 ```
-/logger:console[;verbosity=<Defaults to "minimal">]
+/logger:console[;verbosity=<Defaults to "minimal">;prefix=<Defaults to false>]

-Argument "verbosity" define the verbosity level of console logger.
+Argument "verbosity" defines the verbosity level of console logger.
 Allowed values for verbosity are "quiet", "minimal" and "normal".
+Argument "prefix" is used to decide whether Verbose level should be added as prefix or not in log messages.
+Allowed values for prefix are "true and "false.
 ```

 #### Example